 Being able to start a fire is one of the primary skills that everyone should have.
 Making a fire in the wild will help you stay warm, cook food, treat water, have emotional comfort and so much more.
 Starting a fire under challenging scenarios is a drill that people should practice because things won’t always go as planned.

-When making a fire, one should learn to identify which ingredient in fire making is missing (air, heat and fuel) and test his abilities to start a fire even when the odds are against him.
-The following scenarios will put your skills to the test and will make you discover if you have what it takes to succeed.
+When making a fire, one should learn to identify which ingredient in fire making is missing (air, heat, and fuel).
+A survivalist needs to test his abilities to start a fire even when the odds are against him.
+The following scenarios will put your skills to the test.
+It will help you discover if you have what it takes to succeed.
 Some may react to the challenge with emotional responses rather than pragmatic and logical solutions.
-Real world scenarios create high stress and by trying the following challenges you will improve your fire starting skills.
+Real world scenarios create high stress and by trying the following challenges, you will improve your fire starting skills.

 Suggested reading: Various types of fire that one should learn how to make

 Making a fire with cold and wet hands is not easy.
 You need to keep in mind the following: always remove excess moisture from your hands and your fire-starting tools and try to warm your hands a little bit by placing them under your armpits.

 Making a fire while being injured

 In the wild, accidents will happen and most people will simply fall and hurt themselves.
 The typical reaction to falling is bracing your fall with your hand.
 This will result in a broken hand or injured wrist.
 If that would happen, you will need to rely on the use of a single hand to start a fire.